Logos and uniforms of the New York Mets: 1998–2011: Mets in black

-Although the Mets continued to officially designate the pinstriped uniform as the club's primary home uniform, and the blue cap with the orange crest as the primary cap, the reality of what was worn on the field from 1998 through 2009 was quite different.
+Although the Mets continued to officially designate the pinstriped uniform as the club's primary home uniform, and the blue cap with the orange crest as its primary cap, the reality of what was worn on the field from 1998 through 2009 was quite different.
 At some point during the 1998 season, the team began occasionally pairing the two-tone cap, which was designed to be worn with the black jerseys, with the white alternate jerseys and gray road uniforms as well.
-By the end of the 1998 season the two-tone cap had become the team's de facto road cap and was frequently worn at home with the white alternates as well as the black, but not with the pinstripes which still had no black trim.
-After 1998, the blue cap was worn only rarely and exclusively at home; the road gray jerseys were paired exclusively (except for one game in 2008) with the two-tone cap, and the black jerseys (home and road) were paired exclusively with the all-black cap.
-Although the home pinstriped and white uniforms were paired at various times with all three caps, in most home games during this period the team wore the white alternate uniform with the two-tone cap.
+By the end of the 1998 season the two-tone cap was worn in every road game, and frequently worn at home with the white alternates as well as the black, but not with the pinstripes which still had no black trim.
+After 1998, the white alternate and two-tone cap became the Mets' de facto primary home uniform, worn in most home games, and by Mets players appearing in All-Star Games in National League parks (except in 2007).
+Meanwhile, the blue cap was worn only rarely and exclusively at home, except for one road game in 2008; the road gray jerseys were otherwise paired only with the two-tone cap, and the black jerseys with the all-black cap, while the home pinstriped and white uniforms were paired at various times with all three caps.
 All five uniforms were worn with black socks, belts, and undersleeves; the blue accessories appeared only with the blue caps.
 In addition, beginning in 2001 when the two-tone cap was designated as the official road cap and until it was discontinued after the 2011 season, the Mets were the only team in MLB to wear its designated road cap at home.